inab/oeb_general_docs/how_to/organize/register_event.md

 3.  **Information about Benchmarking Event**: The researcher sends an [email](openebench-support@bsc.es) to OEB with a document including all the information required to register all Data Model objects:

-   TODO:
    -   Community
    -   Challenge
    -   Benchmarking Event
    -   Challenge
    -   Contact
    -   Dataset
    -   Metrics
    -   Reference
    -   Tool

  Also:
    -   Provide as contacts a list of ORCIDs (optional)
    -   Provide the email used to register in OEB.